 In New Zealand, what is ‘reasonable’ is assessed at the time the restraint is entered into.
 For this reason, the common Australian practice of using cascading restraints is unsuitable.
 If cascading restraints are used, the courts are likely to automatically opt for the lowest (least onerous) option because the parties must have contemplated that level of restriction at the time the agreement was entered into.

-Any restraints should be tailored to level that is most likely to be reasonable and enforceable, but still provided maximum protection for the company.
+Any restraints should be tailored to the level that is most likely to be reasonable and enforceable, but still provided maximum protection for the company.

 Other notable differences